 MRS Mentoring Program

-MRS is pleased to announce the launch of a pilot Mentoring Program designed to match seasoned materials scientists with graduate students seeking guidance and support in building a future career path in materials research.
+MRS's mentoring program is designed to match seasoned materials scientists with graduate students seeking guidance and support in building a future career path in materials research.

-Participants in the Mentoring program will have access to:
+Participants in the mentoring program have access to:

 - Guidance and information on the qualities of a good mentoring relationships, tip sheets and guide to the mentoring process